 What is spelt flour?

 Spelt flour is made from whole-grain spelt.
 Spelt, also called Dinkel or hulled wheat, is a subspecies of wheat.
-It's an ancient grain trending upward in popularity due to its nutritional value and the numerous ways it can be used.
+It's an ancient grain trending upward in popularity due to so many wonderful reasons.

 There are two types of spelt flour, white and whole grain.
 While both have a distinct nutty flavor, you'll find that whole grain spelt is similar to whole wheat flour, and white spelt flour is more similar to all-purpose flour.